 WIOA NSW Conference – April 2018 Duncan Reynolds R&D Manager / Regional Marketing (Click above to view the Presentation) Project Goal Establish Proof of Concept and feasibility of products/processes which: Perform the function of odour control for a wide range of sewage gases Are cost-effective to the Utility/Council Can be sourced from within Australia Ideally […]

 Background Sewer ventilation pipes were designed and built from the 1940’s to 1970’s by Australian Councils and Water Agencies.
-They are typically 9-14 in height and are fabricated from reinforced concrete or mild steel.
-Their primary role is to reduce pressure surges in sewage collection systems though they also play a vital role in ventilating […]
+They are typically 9-14m in height and are fabricated from reinforced concrete or mild steel.
+Their primary role is to reduce pressure surges in sewage collection systems, and they also play a vital role in ventilating odorous […]

 Lithgow Council recently installed a Sewer Rising Main which empties into a discharge maintenance shaft on a busy highway.
 A small diameter vent shaft running off the shaft was located on the footpath of a residential area.
 Due to local design restrictions Council weren’t permitted to install a vent shaft taller than 4m (instead of, […]

 Why is SVSR investing so heavily in Research, Development and Innovation?
-There are many factors for change, it’s a lot to stay ahead of.
+There are many factors for change, which requires a lot to stay ahead.
 These are some of the important reasons: Population growth and urban density (eg. By 2050 Sydney is predicted to have 8 million inhabitants) putting more pressure on existing assets such as roads […]